Common Signs and Symptoms of Asthma

 What are the Early Symptoms of Asthma?

-The early symptoms of asthma aren’t bad enough to interfere with your day to day activates, but should still be taken seriously.
+The early symptoms of asthma aren’t bad enough to interfere with your day to day activities, but should still be taken seriously.
 Recognizing these signs can help prevent the possibility of a full on asthma attack.
 Early warning signs of asthma include:

 What are the Early Symptoms of an Asthma Attack?